What are pregnancy complications?

 - Urine test

-No matter what the situation is, our doctors try to use the least invasive testing option whenever possible.
+No matter what the situation is, our doctors try to use the least invasive testing option possible.
 Our team of specialists is well equipped to help you find answers while keeping you comfortable and at ease.

 If you are facing pregnancy complications, your treatment plan will vary greatly from other women’s plans.
 That’s because our team of obstetricians works closely with MFM specialists who have completed additional research and training in order to be prepared to tackle any complication, no matter how complex.
 Your obstetricians and MFM physicians will work with you to create a highly individualized approach tailored to your exact situation, because every pregnancy is different.